 To summarize: while the range of returns across 1-year periods has varied significantly (from negative 37.0% to +53.2%), the annualized returns across 20-year periods have a much tighter range (from +0.5% to +13.2%).

-In the long run, U.S. stocks have delivered strong returns.
-However, if your investment horizon is short (0-5 years), your savings are likely better suited towards less volatile assets such as bonds, GICs, or high interest savings accounts.
+Over the long run, U.S. stocks have delivered strong positive returns.
+However, if your investment horizon is short (0-5 years), there is a substantial likelihood that you could lose money by investing in the stock market.
+Therefore, for short-term savings, itâs recommended that you choose less volatile investment assets such as bonds, GICs, or high interest savings accounts â these investments offer lower reward and lower risk.

 Â